-In this article we’ll cover how and why to protect your SaaS application like Office 365 and other enterprise cloud softwares.
+In this article, we’ll cover how and why to protect your SaaS application like Office 365 and other enterprise cloud software.

 Why do I need “SaaS Protection” for Microsoft 365 when it’s already in the cloud?

 Well, let’s see what is happening with companies moving fast to cloud architecture to run their business without proper IT planning.

 Did you know that one third of companies reported their data was lost from cloud storage and that 47% of data loss is caused by an unintentional act?